 The stake should be white, and have this information on it: Excavator's name, abbreviations or initials, and the radius of the excavation site in black letters on the stake, or a note attached to the stake.

 Wait the Required Time

-After notification for non-emergency work, you must wait 72 hours in ME, MA, NH, RI and VT (excluding weekends and holidays).
+After notification for non-emergency work, you must wait 48 business hours in VT and 72 business hours in ME, MA, NH and RI, excluding weekends and holidays.

 Observed Holidays